Form Control Accessible Name Check

 Fixes

-elements missing an accessible name:
+To address <input> elements missing an accessible name:

 - Locate the problematic

-element. - Add a
+<input>element. - Add a

-attribute. - If prefered, add an
+<label>element correctly referencing the<input>element with theforattribute. - If prefered, add an

-attribute and provide an informative accessible name. - Upon preference, use the
+aria-labelattribute and provide an informative accessible name. - Upon preference, use the

-element’s accessible name. - Finally, you can also provide an accessible name by including the
+aria-labelledbyattribute, pointing to theidof the element that provides the<input>element’s accessible name. - Finally, you can also provide an accessible name by including the

 Resources